Point process modeling for directed interaction networks

 \begin{description}

-\item[2-send] If $A$ sent $B$ a message in the last 2 hours and $B$ sent $C$ a message in the last 30 minutes, then $A$ will send messages to $C$ at a higher rate; however, if $A$ sent $B$ a message between 2 and 8 hours ago and $B$ sent $C$ a message in the last 30 minutes, then $A$ will send messages to $C$ at a lower rate.
+\item[sibling] If $B$ sent $A$ and $C$ messages in the last 30 minutes or between two and eight hours ago, then $A$ and $C$ are more likely to send messages to each other; however, if $B$ sent $A$ and $C$ messages between 30 minutes and two hours ago, then $A$ and $C$ are less likely to send messages to each other.

-\item[2-receive] If $C$ sent $B$ a message between 30 minutes and 2 hours ago, and if $B$ sent $A$ a message between 1.3 days and 5.3 days ago, then $A$ will send messages to $C$ at a higher rate.
+\item[cosibling] If $A$ sent a message to $B$ in the last 30 minutes, and $C$ sent a message to $B$ between 30 minutes and two hours ago, then $A$ will send to $B$ at a higher rate.

-\item[sibling] If $B$ sent $A$ and $C$ messages in the last 30 minutes, then $A$ and $C$ are more likely to send messages to each other; if $B$ sent $A$ a message between 30 minutes and 2 hours ago, and if $B$ sent $C$ a message between 2 hours and 8 hours ago, then $A$ is more likely to send $C$ a message.
+\item[2-receive] If $A$ sent a message to $B$ in the last 30 minutes, and $B$ sent a message to $C$ between 8 hours and 32 hours ago, then $C$ will send to $A$ at a lower rate; if, however, the message from $A$ to $B$ was sent between 30 minutes and two hours ago, then $C$ will send to $A$ at a higher rate.

 \end{description}

 Given the emphasis on transitivity in the networks literature, it may at first seem disconcerting that most of the estimated coefficients for the time-dependent triadic effects are found to be insignificant in this analysis.
 However, one must bear in mind that, except for messages sent to them directly, individuals likely have no knowledge of their colleagues' e-mail activities, and therefore there is no reason why this activity should directly affect sending behaviors.
 Any predictive power the triadic effects have, then, must be due to correlation with exogenous factors.
 In this light, it is not surprising that the triadic effects are small and have small time horizons.